 The Pentacam is a rotating camera that takes detailed topography images and measurements of the cornea, the front surface of the eye.
 This test gives thousands of measurements of the eyes within seconds.
 The pentacam is used in the treatment and management of corneal disease, as well to create a precise treatment plan prior to LASIK, PRK, or cataract surgery.

 The IOL Master is available at each clinical location to obtain axial length and corneal curvature measurements of the eye prior to cataract surgery.
 These measurements are necessary to help determine which intraocular implant power is necessary for the eye.

 Optical Coherence Tomography is utilized to evaluate many structures of the eye, including anterior segment, optic nerve, and retina.
 This test is commonly used to assess glaucoma, diabetic retinopathy, and macular degeneration.
-The OCT provides detailed images and measurements of the eye to help your doctor determine a treatment plan and evaluate for progression of ocular disease.
+The Zeiss Cirrus HD OCT and Optovue OCT provide detailed images and measurements of the eye to help your doctor determine a treatment plan and evaluate for progression of ocular disease.